Skip to content

 Company text should only go where the rewrite needs it

-No background capture, no training on your text, no write access to your docs.
-This page lists exactly what Rewrait processes, when it happens, and who else is involved - in plain language.
+No background capture, no training on your text, and no write access to your docs.
+This page explains what Rewrait processes, when processing happens, and which providers are involved.

 On-demand processing only

-Rewrait sends text for processing only when someone selects it - or dictates a draft - and triggers a shortcut.
+Rewrait sends text for processing only when someone selects text or dictates a draft, then triggers a shortcut.
 There is no always-on monitoring, no background capture, and no keystroke logging.
 If nobody presses Cmd/Ctrl+Shift+P, nothing leaves the machine.

 No training on your text